-- oil or use ghee 2 tablespoons (plus more for greasing the pan as needed)
+- 2 tablespoons oil or use butter or ghee (plus more for greasing the pan as needed)

-- Add the salt, 1 tablespoon of oil and cumin seed powder to the roasted and mashed acorn squash, mix very well, keep this aside.
+- Add the salt, 1 tablespoon of oil and cumin seed powder (if using) to the roasted and mashed acorn squash, mix very well, keep this aside.

-- In a large bowl, add the wheat atta flour and enough salt, mix well to combine.
+- In a large bowl, add the flour and enough salt, mix well to combine.

 - Add the mashed acorn squash to the flour and mix well with your hands, forming the dough.